-Redundancy is one of the most technical areas of employment law.
-The many rules and procedures can be overwhelming for business owners.
+Redundancy is one of the most technical areas of employment law, with many rules and procedures that can, at times, be overwhelming.

 Zero restrictions on re-employing a staff member you previously made redundant

-Firstly, there are no restrictions on an employer re-employing somebody who has been made redundant pursuant to a legally compliant redundancy process.
+Firstly, there are no restrictions on re-employing somebody who's been made redundant – in accordance with a legally compliant redundancy process.

-It may be that you had to reduce your headcount because your business was struggling, but you’ve now managed to re-build your position in the market.
+There should be no issues with re-employing your former employee, provided a genuine redundancy situation existed when they were let go.
+For example, you may have had to reduce your headcount because your business was struggling, but since then, you’ve managed to re-build your position in the market.

-Ensure your redundancy complies with unfair dismissals law
+Ensure your redundancy complies with unfair dismissals legislation

-The Unfair Dismissals Act 1977 considers all dismissals to be unfair unless there are substantial grounds justifying them.
+Remember, as per the Unfair Dismissals Act 1977, all dismissals are presumed to be unfair – unless there are substantial grounds justifying them.

-Redundancy is one such justifiable ground, but there must be:
+Redundancy is one such justifiable ground.
+For it to be considered as such, though, there must be:

-Where an employee has been dismissed by reason of redundancy, they may seek to challenge the redundancy if they think any of the above conditions haven’t been met.
+When an employee has been dismissed by reason of redundancy, if they think any of the above conditions haven’t been met, they may seek to challenge the redundancy.

-So if you’re re-employing someone to fill a position that was made redundant, it’s extremely important that you have evidence demonstrating that there was a genuine redundancy situation when the initial redundancy was made.
+So, if you’re re-employing someone to fill a position that was made redundant, it’s crucial that you have evidence showing that there was a genuine redundancy situation when the initial redundancy took place.

 Re-employ on similar terms and conditions of employment